Raspberry Pi user manual

 6. Using KlipperScreen

-- MainsailOS does not install KlipperScreen by default, you need to install it manually
+- MainsailOS does not come with KlipperScreen installed by default, it needs to be installed manually

 - Please refer to KlipperScreen or use kiauh to install

-- If KlipperScreen is successfully installed and step 5 is completed correctly, the KlipperScreen interface should be displayed at this time
+- If KlipperScreen is successfully installed and step 5 is completed correctly, the KlipperScreen interface should now be displayed

 -